kellyegoodman/kellyegoodman/README.md

 ### Hello 👋

 I'm Kelly, a software developer that mostly works on application software in C++.
 Occasionally I like to experiment in areas completely different from my usual work, such as mobile app development and backend web development.
-I use my github mainly for hosting these hobby projects or for saving tutorials I've completed for future reference.
+I use my github mainly for hosting these hobby projects.

 - 🌱 I’m currently trying to learn Go and how to develop backend applications.